lijinf2/gqr/script/readme.txt

     verify that the above settings is almost optimal.

 base_format
     - For now, fvecs is the only format we supported.
+See TEXMEX(http://corpus-texmex.irisa.fr/) for details.

 num_queries
-    - For each dataset and querying method, we usually randomly sample 1000 items as queries (query items are not used in hash function learning).
+    - For each dataset and querying method, we usually randomly sample 1000 items as queries.

 topk
     - By default, we do 20-nearest neighbors search.